 Public Free-Circle Meetings Are held at the BANNER OF LIGHT OFFICE, 9 Hosworth street (formery Mongomery Flace), every TUESDAY and FRIDAY AFTERNOON.
 The Hall (which is used only for these idences) will be over at 20° clock, and services com-mence at 3 of clock precisely, at which time the doors will be closed, allowing no excess until the conclusion of the stance, every in case of absolute necessity.
 The public are cortifully instited.
 The Messace published under the above heading indi-cate that spatiatery with them the characteristics of their earth life to that heyond-whether for good or evil; that they eventually progress to higher conditions.
-We ask the reader to receive no doctrine put forth by spirits in these columns that does not comport with his or her rea-more.
+We ask the reader to receive no doctrine put forth by splitts in these columns that does not comport with his or her rea-more.

 All express as much of truth as they perceive-no more.
 T is our earnest desire that those who may recognize the messages of their spirit friends will verify them Myinforming us of the fact for publication.
 All express as much of truth as they perceive more the messages of their spirit friends will verify them Myinforming us of the fact for publication.
 All express as much of truth as they perceive more the messages of their spirit friends will verify them Myinforming us of the fact for publication.
 All express as much of the triends in earth-life who may feel that it is a pressure to place upon the altar of spirituality their floral offerings.
 We invite suitable written questions for answer at these scances from all parts of the country.
-[Miss Shelhamer desires it distinctly understood that she private altitings arguing the index she receive visitors on Tuesdays, Welnewiays or Fridays.]
-Externol inquiry in regard to this department of the Bany en should not be aldressed to the medium in any Lewis B. Witzeow, Chairman.
+[Miss Shelhamer desires it distinctly understood that she private altitings arguing the index so a private sitting arguing the desires of the the does she receive visitors on Tuesdays, Welnewiays or Fridays.]
+Catters of inquiry in regard to this department of the Bany and how the aldressed to the medium in any Lewis B. Witzeow, Chairman.